geocolumbus/geocolumbus.github.io/_posts/2017-10-17-a-billion-poker-hands.md

 ```

 With java there's just a lot of drama when things go wrong.
-It couldn't even find the enum I specified in the test because I hadn't written it yet.
+It couldn't even find the enum PlayingCardEnum I specified in the test because I hadn't written it yet.

-So it was time to write the class to make it work.
+It was time to write the enum!

     package com.tallgeorge.playingcards.deck;